ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 # Manual Tests

+* These tests use the public email inbox service https://www.mailinator.com/.
+Sometimes emails sent by the ORCID Registry don't arrive into mailinator.
+If that happens, just repeat the step to trigger a new email.
+Please note you do not need a mailinator account -- just enter the email address you want to check at the top in the mailinator website.

+* It is recommended that you use a private browser window to complete these tests (except the axe accessibility tests), or otherwise a browser you don't normally use, to ensure you can complete all the steps.

 ## Register/Verify

 0. Copy this script into a text document, and then Find and Replace [DD][month][YYYY] with the current day, written month, and four digit year (for example, 24feb2016)